MifraL/Week-Three/Notes.md

 - It took me awhile to download it , so I spent a whole day trying to dowload the program and thinking of what could be wrong and I realized the version of Java that I had was not the right one.
-- Then I could open the program after I haad dowloaded the correct 64-bit Java for windows -When I first opened the application, I followed the steps without opening texascorrespondence.
+- Then I could open the program after I haad dowloaded the correct 64-bit Java for windows
+- When I first opened the application, I followed the steps without opening texascorrespondence.
 It didn't work.
 - After my realization, everything else was smooth.

 ![image i just uploaded](gephi1.JPG)